TelemTobi/swift-networking/README.md

 - [x] **Organized API Calls:** Define your API endpoints in a single, well-structured Endpoint enum.
 Keep your code clean and maintainable by focusing on the logic of your application, not URL construction.
 - [x] **Environment Handling:** Seamlessly switch between live, test, and preview environments.
 Make realistic test data with ease in the test environment, and provide sample data for SwiftUI previews without actual network calls.
 - [x] **Authentication (Optional):** Integrate your authentication provider with Flux for a smooth user experience.
 Flux handles authentication checks and errors for you.
+- [x] **JSON Mapping (Optional):** Process, validate, or transform incoming JSON data before decoding using JsonMapper.
+Ideal for cases where the raw response needs adjustments.
 - [x] **Error Handling:** Flux gracefully handles network errors and provides informative error messages.
 Spend less time debugging network issues and more time building!
 - [x] **Logging Control:** Control logging verbosity for specific endpoints with the shouldPrintLogs parameter.